mgrovic/jour329w_fall2025/assignments/cns_tag_browser.md

 1. In the Terminal, cd into the directory with your last name.
 2. Create a directory called cns_tag_browser using mkdir
 3. cd into that new directory
-4. Create a file called notes.md using touch.
-Keep that file open.
 5. Open that document and put "CNS Tag Browser" and today's date at the top, then save it
 5. Do NOT cd out of that directory